Q: Who runs Crimson Clinic?

 Q: What kind of information about me does Respect Inc collect when I book an appointment?

 A: To book the appointment, you can use your preferred name.
 You can book using our online form or by calling the Meanjin office.
 On the night, we need your legal name, date of birth and Medicare number for the required forms.
-Respect Inc does not keep this information.
+Respect Inc does not keep this information, but it is kept in the Queensland Council internal booking and medical history software system.

 Q: How are the tests taken?